useocl/use/README.md

 ## Documentation

-Documentation is available in the doc directory.
+Documentation is available in the [manual](manual/main.md) directory.
 It contains a quick tour demonstrating the central features of USE.
 The tool is heavily based on ideas published in [3], [4] and [6].
 See the references at the end of the file.

 Some information about issues related to OCL can be found in the file README.OCL.

+Note, that the documentation was automatically translated from LaTex to Markdown and has still many issues.
+Feel free to submit changes to the documentation.

 ## Contact